4 Betterment Investing Options If You Have Low Risk Tolerance

 You’ll have the ability to easily transfer your cash to any of your investment goals when you’re ready to take on more risk, but keep in mind that the transfer can take up to two business days to complete.

 And, not only does Cash Reserve earn a high rate, but it also has FDIC insurance up to $1,000,000† once deposited at our program banks.

 Cash Reserve is provided by Betterment LLC, which is not a bank, and cash transfers to program banks are facilitated by Betterment Securities.

 Betterment’s Safety Net goal is designed with the specific purpose of building you a financial emergency fund.
 We recommend that you think of this as a pot of money you save for an emergency, such as a temporary loss of employment or a large unexpected expense.

-After you decide how much money to put into your safety net goal, we invest the money into a 40% stock/60% bond ETF portfolio.
-While this portfolio is riskier than the 0% stock Smart Saver portfolio, it’s likely a more appropriate allocation for your emergency fund as it can be better at combating a hidden risk to your savings goal: inflation.
+After you decide how much money to put into your safety net goal, we invest the money into a 15% stock/85% bond ETF portfolio.
+While this portfolio is riskier than the 0% stock portfolio, it’s likely a more appropriate allocation for your emergency fund as it can be better at combating a hidden risk to your savings goal: inflation.

 General Investing Using Betterment’s Portfolio At Low Stock Allocation

 If you’re now thinking that Betterment Everyday Cash Reserve is too conservative for your needs but the 15% stock allocation of the Safety Net goal is too aggressive, another option is to set your own stock allocation with Betterment’s allocation slider.